SanjayK2006/ORM/README.md

-# Ex 02 Django ORM Web Application
+# Ex02 Django ORM Web Application
-## DATE: 04-09-24
+## Date: 1-10-2024

 ## AIM
-To develop a Django application to store and retrieve data from a Football Players database using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from a bank loan database using Object Relational Mapping(ORM).

 ## DESIGN STEPS